pytorch/serve/docs/model_control_mode.md

 # Model Control Mode

-TorchServe now supports model control mode with two settings "none"(default) and "explicit"
+TorchServe now supports model control mode with two settings "none"(default) and "enabled"

 ## Two ways to set Model Control
-1. Add `--model-mode-explicit` to command line when running TorchServe to switch from none to explicit mode.
-Command line cannot be used to set mode to none, can only be used to set to explicit
+1. Add `--model-api-enabled` to command line when running TorchServe to switch from none to enabled mode.
+Command line cannot be used to set mode to none, can only be used to set to enabled
-2. Add `model_control_mode=explicit` or `model_control_mode=none` to config.properties file
+2. Add `model_control_mode=enabled` or `model_control_mode=none` to config.properties file

 Priority between cmd and config file follows the following [TorchServer standard](https://github.com/pytorch/serve/blob/c74a29e8144bc12b84196775076b0e8cf3c5a6fc/docs/configuration.md#advanced-configuration)
 * Example 1:
   * Config file: `model_control_mode=none`

-    cmd line: `torchserve --start --ncs --model-store model_store --model-mode-explicit`
+    cmd line: `torchserve --start --ncs --model-store model_store --model-api-enabled`

-    Result: Explicit mode enabled
+    Result: Model api mode enabled
 * Example 2:
-  * Config file: `model_control_mode=explicit`
+  * Config file: `model_control_mode=enabled`

     cmd line: `torchserve --start --ncs --model-store model_store`

-    Result: Mode is explicit (no way to enable "none" through cmd)
+    Result: Mode is enabled (no way to enable "none" through cmd)

 ## Model Control Mode Default
 At startup TorchServe loads only those models specified explicitly with the `--models` command-line option.
 After startup users will be unable to register or delete models in this mode.